Raz18/kanboard-automation/README.md

 This will open a web server with a dashboard where you can explore the test results.

+## 5. Allure Report Example

-## 5. This repository includes a pre-generated sample Allure report (`-allure-report.zip`) to demonstrate the framework's output without needing to run the tests locally.
+This repository includes a pre-generated sample Allure report (`-allure-report.zip`) to demonstrate the framework's output without needing to run the tests locally.

 To view the report: